Overview

 Introduction to Digital Planning and Artificial Intelligence (10 credits)

-This module introduces students to the transformative role of digital technologies, data, and artificial intelligence in the planning and delivery of the built environment.
-Students gain a conceptual and practical grounding in key digital tools and AI concepts, including geospatial platforms, digital twins, and machine learning.
-The module explores how these tools are beginning to reshape planning decision-making, infrastructure systems, and professional roles, while critically examining the regulatory and ethical frameworks that guide their use.
+Discover how digital technologies, data, and AI are reshaping built environment planning and delivery.
+Students gain a conceptual and practical grounding in geospatial platforms, digital twins, and machine learning, exploring how these tools are reshaping planning decision-making, infrastructure systems, and professional roles.
 Emphasis is placed on building students’ confidence in digital thinking, spatial data analysis, and understanding real-world urban challenges such as sustainability, mobility, and housing.

 Year 2